JahnelGroup/sql-bro/README.md

 TODOS
 • FIX RIDICULOUS STYLE guide
+• WOOPS.
+We're using some pretty out-of-date packages.
+But updating them all will be a pill (webpack, etc!)
 • Work on ReadMe.
 Follow guide below; change what's needed.
 • connection dialog  - make sure the connection *happens* before closing and moving on.
+• Move the passwords out of localstorage into https://github.com/atom/node-keytar.
 • Add the ability to destroy connection
 • Make the schema list an accordian, default to closed.
 • make a *table* "choosable" - issue a "select * from table" command and show results.